Orca18/go-novarand/README.md

 ## Project Layout ##

-`go-algorand` is split into various subpackages.
+`go-novarand` is split into various subpackages.

 The following packages provide core functionality to the `algod` and `kmd` daemons, as well as other tools and commands: